 5. There is no dairy consumption in the traditional Paleo diet.
 For those who follow the 80/20 principle, partake in small quantities of dairy.
 As well, as pseudo-cereals (a type of grain but considered low in the GI index) such as quinoa, flax, and chia seeds.
-Yams and sweet potatoes can be consumed for the moderate Paleo enthusiast.
-None the less, THIS IS ONLY 20% OR LESS OF ALL MEALS AND NOT PART OF THE STAPLE CHOICE OF FOODS.
+(This is only 20% of overall food consumption)

 Following the Paleo, hunter-gatherer (HG) physical lifestyle can help in regulating stress, hormone levels, and promote overall optimum physical health.

-7. Exercise: The average HG was active, having to forage for food and run from bears and tigers.
+7. Exercise: The average HG was active, having to forage for food and run from predatory animals.
 How does your physical activity compare?
 Ideally it’s about moving more and sitting less.
 Too much exercise is also not good as it creates a different type of stress on the body, thus move just enough to stay healthy and fit.
 The diet will take care of the excess weight you would like to lose.

 8. Life Balance: Some stress is good; for example we want just the right amount of cortisol levels (so-called “stress” hormones) that we maintain a healthy and vibrant body.
 Strive for short-term, infrequent stress, and try to find healthy ways to deal with stress such as working-out, practicing a mind/body practice (yoga, Pilates, meditation, Tai Chi), journaling, and / or start a fun and relaxing hobby.
 Avoid chronic stress.

 9. Rest/Sleep: HG also slept longer and took naps.
-Getting a consistent, good night sleep helps prevent disease, helps aid in fat loss, and maintain youthful looks.
+Getting a consistent, good night sleep helps prevent disease, aids in fat loss, and maintains youthful looks.
 Each person is slightly different, but overall most need 7-9 hours of sleep.
 There are those who can function with less, so learn about your energy cycle, or circadian rhythm to find out when and how much rest you need to be at your best.